megha-dey/VPNAssignment/README.md

 This project creates a simple VPN app UI using UIKit with smooth transitions between three screens.
 The focus is on UI design and animation, with no backend or VPN functionality.

-Screens
+# Screens

+##### Home Screen :
-Home Screen: A "Connect" button that transitions to the next screen after a short delay.
+A "Connect" button that transitions to the next screen after a short delay.

+##### Connecting Screen :
-Connecting Screen: Displays a loading animation and a progress bar.
+Displays a loading animation and a progress bar.
 After 3 seconds, it transitions to the next screen.

+#####  Connection Successful Screen :
-Connection Successful Screen: Shows a success message.
+Shows a success message.

-Features
+# Features
-Built with UIKit (no SwiftUI).
+- Built with UIKit (no SwiftUI).

-Auto Layout for responsiveness on all iPhone sizes.
+- Auto Layout for responsiveness on all iPhone sizes.

-Smooth screen transitions with a delay.
+- Smooth screen transitions with a delay.

-Setup
+# Setup

-Clone the repository:
+##### Clone the repository :
 https://github.com/megha-dey/VPNAssignment.git